connor-makowski/python_intro/README.md

-# SCx Python Intro
+# Python Intro

-This repo houses the SCX Python Introduction Notebooks.
+This repository houses some introductory python notebooks to get people started learning python.

 ## Reference Use